 |

-Applying Veneer to the Substrate
+Applying Veneer

 There are several ways to apply veneer and each method has advantages and disadvantages.
 Vacuum veneering is considered to be the easiest and most reliable method of attaching veneer to a substrate.
 Here's a list of the components in a vacuum pressing system.

-Vacuum Press System
+The Vacuum Press System

 The vacuum press is the device that removes the air from within the vacuum bag.
 There are two types of vacuum presses.
-The auto-cycling vacuum press runs automatically by measuring the vacuum pressure level inside the system and turning on or off as required to maintain a given level of vacuum.
+The auto-cycling vacuum press runs automatically by measuring the vacuum level inside the system and turning on or off as required to maintain a given level of vacuum.
 The continuous-run vacuum press is simply left running for the duration of the pressing time.
 Click here for more information.

-Vacuum Bag
+The Vacuum Bag

 Think of it as a giant sandwich bag (aka "Zip Lock" bag) in which the air is removed by a vacuum source such as an air-powered venturi or an electric vacuum pump.
 This creates approximately 1700 lbs per square foot of evenly distributed pressure inside the vacuum bag which is perfect for vacuum veneering.
 Check out this link for more information about vacuum bags.